Laurent phenomenon algebras: Rank two

 A rank two LP algebra of infinite type has an exchange graph which is a doubly-infinite path.
 A normalized rank two LP algebra of finite type has an exchange graph which is a triangle, square, pentagon, hexagon, or octagon as described in Figure \ref{fig:finite}.
 Only triangles do not occur as exchange graphs of cluster algebras of rank two.
 However, the exchange graphs of finite type LP algebras in higher rank is vastly richer than those of cluster algebras, as we shall partly explore in \cite{LP2}.

 \begin{theorem} Suppose $\A$ is a rank two normalized LP algebra of finite type.
-Then the list of seeds of $\A$ has the form given in Figure \ref{fig:finite}. \end{theorem} \begin{proof} The only possible discrepancy is that the seeds have have been replaced by equivalent ones.
-Let $\A'$ be a rank two normalized LP algebra of finite type.
+Then the list of seeds of $\A$ has the form given in Figure \ref{fig:finite}. \end{theorem} \begin{proof} Let $t_1$ be a seed of $\A$.
+In the proof of Theorem \ref{thm:rank2} we have constructed a normalized LP algebra with initial seed $t_1$, and list of seeds given by Figure \ref{fig:finite}.
+The two LP algebras will be normalizations of each other by Lemma \ref{lem:normal}.
+By the definition of a normalized LP algebra, it follows that there is a bijection $t \leftrightarrow t' = \phi(t)$ between the seeds of $\A$ and $\A'$, and that under this bijection $t$ and $\phi(t)$ are equivalent.
+In other words, the only possible discrepancy between the seeds of $\A$ and the list of seeds given by Figure \ref{fig:finite} is that the seeds have have been replaced by equivalent ones.
+We shall show that this discrepancy can always be obtained by modifying the coefficients $A,B,C,\ldots$ used in Figure \ref{fig:finite} by units.
 For the $b=0$ cases, the situation is trivial.

-Suppose $(b,c) = (1,1)$ and let one of the seeds of $\A'$ be $\{(x, Ay+BE),(y, Cx+DE)\}$.
+Suppose $(b,c) = (1,1)$ and let the seed $t_1$ of $\A$ be $\{(x, Ay+BE),(y, Cx+DE)\}$.
 This uniquely determines the cluster variables $z$ and $t$ in adjacent seeds, though the exchange polynomials in adjacent seeds are only determined up to units.
-Nevertheless, once we know the last cluster variable $u'$, all the exchange polynomials are determined.
+Nevertheless, once we know the last cluster variable $u$ in $\A$, all the exchange polynomials are determined.
 So in fact, there is one degree of freedom, and this corresponds to the degree of freedom in the factorizations $BE$ and $DE$: we can modify $E$ by a unit and modify $B$ and $D$ by the inverse unit.
-It is easy to check that this change indeed modifies $u'$ in the desired manner.
+Let $u'$ denote the corresponding cluster variable in $\A'$.
+Since $u' = (Dz+CB)/y = (ADy+BCx+BDE)/xy$, we see that modifying $E$ by a unit and modifying $B$ and $D$ by the inverse unit indeed modifies $u'$ by an arbitrary unit.